 Although duties are assigned by your Department Head or Dean (in non-departmentalized colleges), this follows consultation with faculty in committee, specifically, a face-to-face meeting of all faculty to discuss workload.
-Assignment of duties should be an open and transparent collegial process that requires your participation to ensure fairness.
 Determining fairness in this collegial discussion means that workloads must be equitable, but not necessarily equal.